mike4aday/SwiftlySalesforce/README.md

 ## Background

 The goal of _Swiftly Salesforce_ is to lower the barrier to developing custom iOS apps that integrate with the Salesforce Platform.
-The main value of the current version is simplifying the OAuth2 process, and the interaction with the back-end Salesforce [REST API].
+It simplifies the Salesforce authorization process, and asynchronous interaction with the back-end Salesforce [REST API].

 Though I plan to improve and evolve _Swiftly Salesforce_, I want to keep it as simple and lean as possible, and I want to enable you to work with other modern, [complementary frameworks](#complementary-frameworks) that are also narrowly-focused, and which are better at their core functionality than _Swiftly Salesforce_ would be.
 That said, if it makes sense to expand the capability of _Swiftly Salesforce_, [let me know](#contact) and I'll gladly consider it.